Predicted Cyber Threats in 2023 – Are You Cyber Ready?

 Lack of Cyber Knowledge

-The biggest enabler and spreaders of cyber-attacks are human errors and lack of knowledge.
+The biggest enablers and spreaders of cyber-attacks are human errors and lack of knowledge.
 Many employees, even in 2023, may still not have enough knowledge to detect phishing emails, harmful files, or how cyber-attacks work.
 Employees who practice poor cyber security habits are the weak links in the business and will be one of the cyber threats in 2023.

 Cyber-attacks are around every corner, in emails, links, and websites.
 Employees must be aware when something seems odd and avoid such unsecure websites.
 No matter how secure the business’s cyber security is – an error by an employee can cause serious damage to the company and its data.